edm00se/blog/_posts/2015-03-19-servlets-handling-data-round-house-kick.md

 I also know there are people out there thinking, "but there's this better way to do this part!"
 Great!
 Please show us and/or me how.
 I also welcome all constructive comments below.

 To see my application code to this point, by all means check out [my GitHub repository](//github.com/edm00se/AnAppOfIceAndFire) for it.
 Follow the ReadMe.md instructions to get started.
 This repository will update once I've completed the next two posts.
-I still want to cover how to convert XAgent logic to a servlet and creating a basic front-end interface to this servlet with <span data-toggle="tooltip" title="my MV* framework of choice">AngularJS</span>.
+I still want to cover how to convert XAgent logic to a servlet and creating a basic front-end interface to this servlet with AngularJS.
 So please stay tuned to this series, as there's more to come!